KaGaSi/project/InputFiles.md

 `.vsf` files, but only bead types that are in the above mentioned `.vcf` file are considered.

+[Aggregate file](\ref AggregateFile) is of my own format and is used by every utility doing calculation on whole aggregates (as opposed to calculations on individual molecules).

 Structure file {#StructureFile}
 =====